donox/sst_static/support/admin_pages/word_based_input.md

 as desired.

 Insert author, title, and photo information shortcodes at the appropriate location in the document.
-The easiest way to do this is copy/paste and existing shortcode instance and modify it as necessary.
+The easiest way to do this is copy/paste an existing shortcode instance and modify it as necessary.

 #####Insert Title, Byline, Photo Byline